 You wouldn’t see yourself welcoming a new employee without greeting them, would you?
 Well it’s the same with digital tools: your new users need to feel welcome, make them feel comfortable!
 Using new software is like stepping into a new job: it takes time to take your marks, adapt and be operational.
 That’s why it’s essential to make new users feel confident and help them understand their software.
 And because your users don’t all have the same relation with software, it’s fundamental to support them from their first interaction with their software.

 When it comes to software, the first impression is decisive: it directly affects your Time to Value.
 In fact, the more your users appreciate their onboarding on their digital tools, the more they will be able to perceive their added value and therefore use them sustainably.
-Put another way, by influencing Time to Value, the first impression not only affects the use of digital tools, but also user engagement and retention.
+Put another way, by influencing Time to Value, the first impression not only impacts the use of digital tools, but also user engagement and retention.
 But how to make a good impression on your users?

 🍋 Communicate with new users from their software

-Do you remember the excitement you felt when you received your welcome message on Slack, Trello or even G Suite the first time you used it?
+Do you remember the excitement you felt when you received your welcome message on Slack, Trello, or even G Suite the first time you used it?
 Well, your users want the same warm, relevant and above all engaging communication!

 With Lemon Learning, you can communicate with users in the most suitable way with tailor-made content such as push notifications and tooltips, right from their first use!
 It only takes a few clicks to create, modify or send your communications to users (and the result is pretty good!).